bitnami/charts-syncer/README.md

    useChartsIndex: true
 ~~~

-By default, the library will look up for an "index:latest" charts index artifact within the source OCI repository.
+By default, the library will look up for a "charts-index:latest" charts index artifact within the source OCI repository.

 However, this can be customized using the `chartsIndex` field using the format `REGISTRY/PROJECT/[SUBPATH][:TAG|@sha256:DIGEST]`.